jbulin/jbulin.github.io/index.md

 ### Theses and projects

-I offer bachelor and master theses in theoretical computer science and/or artificial intelliegence, as well as software projects, see [here](teaching/theses/) for more details.
+I offer bachelor and master theses in theoretical computer science and/or artificial intelligence, as well as software projects, see [here](teaching/theses/) for more details.
 Informal inquiries are most welcome, especially at this time of year!

 ### Spring 2025